sbertrang/redis-distlock/README.md

 - retry\_count

     Maximum number of times to try to acquire the lock.
+Defaults to `3`.

 - retry\_delay

     Maximum delay between retries in seconds.
+Defaults to `0.2`.

 - version\_check